Can You Freeze Cooked Chicken? Tips for Safely Storing and Using Leftovers

 How to Freeze Cooked Chicken Properly

 Freezing cooked chicken the right way ensures it stays flavorful and fresh when you’re ready to use it.
-Follow these steps to preserve its quality:

 1. Cool the Chicken Completely